-Contact us today for Membership Promotion!
+Contact us today for Membership Information!

-What to Do if Your Wedding is Postponed
+What To Do If Your Wedding Is Postponed

 Postponing your wedding comes with a long to-do list.
 You’ll have to contact all your vendors and let your guests know the date has changed, among other things.